 If you want a unique place to stay, the Dome Cabin in Bend is a must.
 This futuristic dome house has a queen bed and a single bed.

 The second floor floats (it’s not touching the dome walls), and the dome gives you the feeling of staying in a cabin in the woods.

 For more awesome cabins and vacation rentals near Bend and Sunriver Oregon, check out our Guide To Bend Vacation Rentals.

 The Population Of Bend Oregon

 According to the 2020 census, the population of Bend Oregon is 99,178 people.

 What’s your favorite thing to do when visiting Bend Oregon?
-Let us know, share your photos of Bend with us, and tag the friends and family you want to go to Bend with!
+Let us know, share your photos of your trip to Bend with us, and tag the friends and family you want to go to Bend with!